SleepyHead Art Business Launchpad 🚀

 From Too Many Products to a Focused Stationery Brand | OneBluePlatypus

-In this live strategy session, Kelly works with Emily of OneBlue Platypus to narrow product focus, refine pricing, and build a clearer stationery centered brand.
-The conversation covers letting go of off brand products, testing notepad designs, preparing for wholesale, and making practical decisions that support sustainable growth.
+In this live strategy session, Kelly works with Emily of OneBlue Platypus to narrow her product focus, refine pricing, and build a clearer stationery centered brand.
+They talk through off brand products, notepad testing, wholesale prep, and practical decisions for sustainable growth.

-In this live strategy session, Kelly works with Emily of OneBlue Platypus to narrow product focus, refine pricing, and build a clearer stationery centered brand.
-The conversation covers letting go of off brand products, testing notepad designs, preparing for wholesale, and making practical decisions that support sustainable growth.
+In this live strategy session, Kelly works with Emily of OneBlue Platypus to narrow her product focus, refine pricing, and build a clearer stationery centered brand.
+They talk through off brand products, notepad testing, wholesale prep, and practical decisions for sustainable growth.

 -